 By leveraging the power of clear-cut targets and pre-defined outcomes, the hospital performance dashboard offers the kind of visualizations that can significantly enhance all key areas of your institution.

 From patient care right through to staff management, this centralized data source provides the information you need to ensure your institution is a sustainable success.

-- Average hospital stay: An overall measurement of the time spent, on average, by a patient admitted to your institution.
+- Average stay: An overall measurement of the time spent, on average, by an individual admitted to your institution.

 4. Patient dashboard

 Last but not least in our rundown of real-world healthcare analytics examples, we arrive at our essential patient report.